ASLA

 It is important to be represented by an attorney who has extensive experience with juvenile court cases, as access to special programs is not automatic and may not be a good option in your child’s situation.

-Unfortunately, many juveniles end up taking less than ideal plea bargains negotiated by their court appointed attorneys.
-The consequences can spill into adulthood and prevent entrance into a college or job of choice.
+Unfortunately, many minors end up taking less than ideal plea bargains negotiated by their court appointed public defender.
+For felony juvenile convictions, the consequences can spill into adulthood and prevent entrance into a college or job of choice.

 The juvenile legal system in Washington State gives law enforcement a lot of power in the handling of minors accused of a crime.
-The arresting police officer can often turn the minor over to a parent or legal guardian after the arrest is made.
+The responding police officer can turn the minor over to a parent or legal guardian, even after an incident that will result in serious felony charges in the coming days.

-The police also have the authority to take the accused minor to a juvenile detention center.
-However, immediate detention is less common in juvenile cases than in adult cases, even when there are felony accusations.
+The police also have the authority to arrest and take the accused teen to a juvenile detention center.
+However, immediate detention is less common in juvenile cases than in adult cases.

-Most of the constitutional rights that adults have are also provided for juveniles who are accused of a crime.
-Most importantly, it is required that they be read the Miranda Warning.
-Often, law enforcement will question minors at school, without the parent's knowledge.
+When there are felony accusations, law enforcement can question minors at school, without the parent's knowledge.
 The police are not required to inform a minor that they can request the presence of a parent or guardian, but they do have to abide by the request if asked.

-Just as adults can, a minor can invoke their right to remain silent and their right to a juvenile defense attorney.
-It is important to consult with a juvenile attorney before a minor communicates with the police.
-Law enforcement is not required to tell the truth when interrogating and they will often times try to trick minors into giving incriminating statements.
+Since 2022, Washington State law has required minors to speak to a juvenile attorney before being interrogated by law enforcement.
+However, there are exceptions, such as imminent danger to a person's life.
+Law enforcement is not required to tell the truth when questioning and they will often try to trick minors into giving incriminating statements.

-There are many ways to handle juvenile cases and it is important to be represented by a juvenile criminal attorney who has a proven track record for getting the best result.
-It is also important to have someone in your corner who knows what types of crimes will stay on their juvenile record as well as how to clear a juvenile record if they have a past conviction.
+There are many ways to defend juvenile cases and it is important to be represented by a juvenile criminal attorney who has a proven track record for getting the best possible result.
+It is also important to have someone in your corner who knows what types of crimes will stay on their juvenile record and what convictions can be cleared when they turn 18.

-You do not want your child starting adulthood with a criminal record.
-Cristine Beckwith is an attorney who advocates for minors accused of a crime in the Puget Sound, including the cities of Seattle, Tacoma, Puyallup, Olympia, Kent and Bellevue, WA.
+You do not want your child to start adulthood with a criminal record.
+Cristine Beckwith is an attorney who advocates for minors accused of a crime in the Puget Sound, including the cities of Seattle, Tacoma, Everett, Puyallup, Olympia, Kent and Bellevue, WA.
 She can be contacted any day of the week to answer questions and discuss a defense strategy during the free consultation.

 The King County Youth Service Center is where the juvenile court and detention facility are located.
 The address is 1211 East Alder Avenue, which is in Seattle's Central District and is one block South of Seattle University.